 In many cases, we can send you home with a custom made crown with a perfect fit in one visit.
 Perhaps you have been through the traditional procedure to have a permanent crown placed in your mouth.

-Dr. Wappett is proud to offer a CEREC™ computerized design and milling device, today you can have a perfectly fitting crown in just one visit.
+Dr. Wappett is proud to offer a CEREC™ computerized design and milling process where you can have a perfectly fitting crown in just one visit.
 No kidding!
 We create a durable, natural-looking crown in our own lab while you wait – with no return trips to the dentist.

-The procedure begins by having a reflective powder painted on the damaged tooth.
-With a specialized camera, an accurate picture is taken and displayed on a screen.
-We design the restoration from the digital image and CEREC fabricates your permanent crown during your visit.
+The procedure begins with a digital scan using a specialized camera.
+Once we capture an accurate picture of the damaged tooth, it is displayed on a screen.
+Dr. Wappett will design the restoration from the digital image and our team utilizes CEREC to fabricate your permanent crown during your visit.
 This restoration is bonded to the remaining structure of the tooth and you are good to go!